patchkit-net/patchkit-development-kit/README.md

 2. Create **module install script** in `src` directory for both Windows and Unix shell.
 Name it `install_{module_name}`.
 It should build sources and create **module configure script** placed in install platform directory.
 3. Add call to **module install script** in **main install script**.
 4. Add call to **module configure script** in **main configure script**.

+**Warning** - all of modules added in this way will need to be converted to Ruby scripts after refactor that is scheduled for the future.